Can Foreigners Buy Property in Greece?

 Golden Visa: Residency Through Property Investment

-Greece's Golden Visa program allows non-EU citizens to obtain a five-year residence permit through property investment.
-Since its launch in 2013, it has been one of Europe's most popular residency-by-investment programs.
+Greece's Golden Visa program allows non-EU citizens to apply for a five-year residence permit through qualifying investment.
+The real-estate route has strict zone, size, use, and rental restrictions.

 Investment Thresholds (2026)

-Greece introduced a tiered zone system for Golden Visa investments:
+Since 1 September 2024, Greece uses a tiered zone system for Golden Visa real-estate investments:

 €800,000 Zone (High-Demand Areas)